 Safety in Jordan

 I had a great time and felt safe during my trip, as did other solo female travelers I met, but I must note that I learned that many Bedouin men routinely approach women for sex (despite some of them already having wives in Europe) and the situation doesn’t always end well.
 My host in Petra (who others told me has a wife in Germany) warned me to “not go off with any Bedouin guy who offers to show you the stars.”
 Several guys would offer to show me the stars in other cities and one even talked about how he enjoys being alone and single in the desert (before making the moves on me).
 My taxi driver in another city happened to be this guy’s cousin and told me the “single” desert Bedouin has a wife in France.
 Check out this article for more information about the Bedouin romance scammers.
 Ladies, go to Jordan and enjoy it, but be careful and watch out for Jack Sparrow look-alikes!

-I enjoyed Jordan so much, including visiting the top sites along with non-touristy, off the beaten path locations that I'm planning a group trip to Jordan in April, 2018!
+I enjoyed Jordan so much, including visiting the top sites along with non-touristy, off the beaten path locations that I began leading group trips there.
+My next group trip to Jordan in April, 2020!